liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 **Title**: Name your product.
 This is the only required field.

-**Short Description**: Enter an abstract of the product's full description for use where brevity is desired.
+**Short Description**: Enter an abstract of the product's full description if you need to display brief version.
 Text entered here could be displayed where the product appears in thumbnail form or in search results--anywhere space is limited.

 **Full Description**: This text would typically be displayed to customers on the